What types of Qurbani meat does Islamic Relief provide?

 Islamic Relief field offices purchase and slaughter animals locally.
-If there are problems with livestock supply in a particular country (due to limited local supply, natural disaster etc.) then animals are sourced and slaughtered abroad.
-They are then either canned or frozen and shipped to the affected countries.
+If there are problems with livestock supply in a particular country (due to limited local supply, natural disaster etc.) then animals are sourced and slaughtered abroad, and then shipped to the affected countries.

 All animals are sacrificed according to Islamic guidelines.

 For one who intends to offer a sacrifice, when should he stop clipping his nails?

 It is prescribed for the one who wants to offer a sacrifice, once the new moon of Dhul Hijjah appears (i.e. 1st of Dhul Hijjah), not to remove anything from his hair, nails or skin, until he has offered the sacrifice.

 Why can’t we have an animal of our choice sacrificed?

 Animals chosen in a country are dependent upon;